Top 1980s Basketball Rookie Cards to Collect

 In his prime, Patrick Ewing was one of basketball's most feared centers.
 Picked first overall in the 1985 draft, he was named Rookie of the Year in 1986.
 Ewing was an All-Star in 11 of his first 12 years in the league.
 Although he will always be remembered for being a member of the Knicks, Ewing spent a year each with the Seattle SuperSonics and Orlando Magic.

-Before changing his name, Hakeem used to go by "Akeem."
-So when you're searching for this card online, it's good to search both the proper spelling and the error spelling.
-The first pick in the 1984 draft, Olajuwon brought back-to-back NBA Championships to Houston a decade later.
+Before changing his name, Hakeem Olajuwon used to go by "Akeem."
+So when you're searching for this 1986-87 Fleer rookie card online, it's good to search both the proper spelling and the error spelling.
+The first pick in the 1984 draft, Olajuwon brought back-to-back NBA championships to Houston a decade later.
 He was a 12-time All-Star and the league's MVP in 1994.

 Karl Malone was a two-time NBA MVP.
-He spent all of his career except for his final season with the Utah Jazz where he and John Stockton made the team a perennial contender.
+He spent nearly all of his career with the Utah Jazz, where he and John Stockton made the team a perennial title contender.
 However, the two never did win a championship.
-Malone ranks second on the league's career scoring list.
 He was a 14-time All-Star and was selected as a member of the NBA's 50th Anniversary All-Time Team.

-Charles Barkley was one of the game's most dominant players during the late-80s and early-90s.
+Charles Barkley was one of the game's most dominant players during the '80s and '90s.
 And as great as he was on the court, Barkley's outspoken personality gave him that certain x-factor with collectors.
-Although he was an 11-time All-Star, Barkley failed to win an NBA Championship.
+Although he was an 11-time All-Star, Barkley failed to win an NBA title.
 He was on both the 1992 and 1996 Olympic gold medal teams, though.

 Was there ever any doubt?
-Michael Jordan is not only basketball's greatest player of all time, he's also the most collected.
+Michael Jordan is not only basketball's greatest player, but he's also the most collected.
 The 1986-87 Fleer Basketball Michael Jordan rookie card is one of the hobby's true gems, no matter the era.
 It's instantly recognizable as Jordan heads up to the hoop, showing his trademark intensity.